Giga-Chad-LLC/InVasion/README.md

 ## Words of gratitude:

-On behalf of our entire team, we would like to say huge thanks to Vitaly Selishchev (@vvselischev), our mentor, for his invaluable contribution to the project.
+On behalf of our entire team, we would like to say huge thanks to [Vitaly Selishchev](https://github.com/vvselischev), our mentor, for his invaluable contribution to the project.
 In addition to the main duties of the mentor, Vitaly held online meetings for us, where he helped us solve problems that we encountered as we developed, Vitaly also conducted an online code review, where he pointed out our mistakes and suggested possible alternatives for writing code that would facilitate the development process for us.
 And even that's not all: at almost every online meeting, Vitaly showed us various OOP patterns and methods for solving classical problems related to the creation of project architecture.

 ## Project Description: